 Apples are cut into rings, dipped into batter, and fried to perfection.

-These classic German treats are typically served with vanilla sauce, but trust me, sprinkling them with sugar and cinnamon powder is just as delicious.
+This classic treat is typically served with vanilla sauce, but trust me, sprinkling these German apple fritters with sugar and cinnamon powder is just as delicious.

-Enjoy them straight out of the pan — with caution, of course!
+Enjoy apfelküchle straight out of the pan — with caution, of course!